-In the end I actually never printed out any additional copies for the staff at the hospital but I had time to talk to them one-on-one because of the special circumstances under which I was admitted early.
-Even though my second birth was spontaneous, I still had the time after checking in to triage to communicate most of my requests to the nurses.
-And I answered questions along the way.
+In the end I actually never printed out any additional copies of that novel for the staff at the hospital but I had time to talk to them one-on-one because of the special circumstances under which I was admitted early and waited around for over 24 hours before my labor started.
+Even though my second birth was spontaneous and extremely quick, I still had the time after checking in to triage to communicate most of my requests to the nurses.
 Most importantly to me, my "team" that consisted of my husband, doula and doctor were aware of my requests and ready to help me based on them.

 I googled "birth plan icons" and got some great inspiration from the pictures of how to put together my own.
 I posted mine on a birthing prep group on Facebook and got a lot of positive response and requests to share, which I am more than happy to do!